mbeddr/mps-platform-docs/src/doc/docs/home/rcp.md

 - customization
 ---

 RCP stands for Rich Client Platform.
-The topic is explained in [Building standalone IDEs for your languages | MPS](https://www.jetbrains.com/help/mps/building-standalone-ides-for-your-languages.html).
+[Building standalone IDEs for your languages | MPS](https://www.jetbrains.com/help/mps/building-standalone-ides-for-your-languages.html) explains this topic.

 !!! warning "A plugin is incompatible with the current RCP version."